natoverse/gardner/README.md

 You need a newer version of [Node.js](https://nodejs.org/en/) that supports ES6 syntax.

-`npm install` to get dependencies
+- `npm install` to get dependencies
-`gulp` anytime you want to run the tests
+- `gulp` anytime you want to run the tests

-You could also use a mocha cli if you just wanted to run one at a time.